 Arrows in squares show which button the player is currently pressing.

-Now of course we got rid of the teleporting and, as a result, we’ve again lost control over where exactly the player enters the stairs, so the animation looks off.
+Now of course we got rid of the teleporting for good and, as a result, we’ve again lost control over where exactly the player enters the stairs, so the animation looks off.
 That is why, in iteration 5, we combine entry range and bypass check!
-However, the latter needs to be upgraded now that the player can approach the stairs from both sides.
-It needs to dynamically switch to the opposite side of the stairs’ entry point, so the player is just in the right position when they hit it.
+However, the latter needs an upgrade now that the player can approach the stairs from both sides (as they can walk past them).
+The bypass check needs to dynamically switch to the opposite side of the stairs’ entry point, so the player is just in the right position when they hit it from either side.

-The combination ultimately works like this: If the player is within entry range and holds up/down, they move towards the entry point, and then when they hit the bypass check, they start moving on the stairs.
+The combination ultimately works like this: If the player is within entry range and holds up/down, they move towards the entry point, and then when they hit the bypass check still holding down the button, they start moving on the stairs.

-Note: The bypass check always switches to the opposite side of the player.
+Note: The bypass check always switches to the opposite side of the player so the two colliders touch at exactly the right time to initiate walking on stairs.

-In iteration 6, we distinguish between two types of stairs entry points (“bypassable” and “non-bypassable”).
+That is way, in iteration 6, we distinguish between two types of stairs entry points (“bypassable” and “non-bypassable”).
 To that end, let’s add a boolean called “bypassable” that we can set individually for each end of each stairs object.
 If an entry point is not bypassable, the bypass check collider no longer dynamically switches sides because the entry point can only be approached from one side.
-Instead, the collider is always fixed to the opposite, unreachable side of the approaching player.
+Instead, the collider is always fixed to the opposite side of the approaching player.

 If the stairs in this example are bypassable, the player must hold up to enter them, or left/right to walk past them.

-The same goes on top of bypassable stairs.
+The same goes on top of bypassable stairs: down to enter them, left/right to walk past

-If they are not bypassable, holding right or up will both be interpreted as the player intending to enter the stairs.
+If they are not bypassable, holding right and/or up will both be interpreted as the player intending to enter the stairs.

 To fix them in iteration 7, we need to define which buttons cancel each other out at the entry points of the different types of stairs and which ones must not add their movement speeds up with one another.
 We also need to set the animations accordingly, e.g. if two buttons cancel each other out (if the player is holding left and right, for example), the player model should not walk in place.
 To account for all the possible problems, it is important to distinguish between ascending stairs (bottom left to top right) and descending stairs (top left to bottom right).
 For instance, a player standing in the range of descending stairs might cause a “walk in place” animation by holding left (away from the stairs) and down (which, remember, counts as towards the stairs in this case).
 Or they might hold down (towards the stairs) and right (also towards the stairs) for twice the movement speed.
 We have to account for all different cases of all different button combinations on all types of stairs to make sure that doesn’t cause any problems.
 Maybe you have a clever system that does this for you already or you're like me and you manually define a bunch of boolean combinations outside the actual movement logic.